arya-h/PfDS_UPM/README.md

 analysis_plots*, folder with the plots created for the analysis.\
 data*, folder with the data scrapped saved in CSVs.\
 portfolios*, folder with CSVs including the allocated portfolios and the portfolios with the calculated metrics.\
+report.pdf, file containing the interpretation of the graphs and analysis of data.

 .* folders are created and filled when running the code.